theodotk/theodotk/README.md

 ## Quantum:

-+ I also led a non-ML international interdisciplinary research project on quantum-assisted computation.
++ I also led a CS part of an international interdisciplinary research project on quantum-assisted computation.
 I developed architecture and a compiler for a quantum co-processor and evaluated potential computational benefits of the device.
 + In my PhD research:
   - I developed theoretical description of quantum measurement back-action and used it to control qubit state (in theory).